 The 2015 Action Plan for a circular economy announced at the same time the development of a new strategy to addresses the challenges posed by plastics throughout the value chain.
 The new plastic strategy focuses on the entire life cycle of plastics, such as reuse, recyclability, biodegradability, and the presence of hazardous substances of concerns in certain plastics and marine litter.

 In January 2017, the European Commission published a roadmap outlining its views and preparations for the new Strategy on Plastics in a Circular Economy.
-The new strategy is expected in January 2018 and may be accompanied or followed by various guidance documents, including legislative and non-legislative proposals.
+The new strategy was published in 2018 and it is accompanied by various guidance documents, including legislative and non-legislative proposals.

 The new EU Strategy on Plastics will address three main issues:

 - the high dependence on virgin fossil feedstock,

 - the low rate of recycling and reuse of plastics, and